Taste biodynamic wines at DeLoach Vineyards in Sonoma County

 Truett Hurst Winery, Healdsburg

-Frisky goats and sheep adjacent a weedy vineyard are telltale signs that the Truett Hurst estate on Dry Creek Road may be a little different from its neighbors.
-It's certified Biodynamic, in fact — although the wines may not be labeled as such.
-Take a glass of Zin and meander through the garden on the way to a colorful set of chairs down by Dry Creek, where the winery is participating in salmon habitat restoration efforts.
-Sharing the property, VML Winery specializes in single vineyard and barrel select Russian River Valley Pinot Noir and Chardonnay.
+Frisky goats and sheep adjacent to a weedy vineyard are telltale signs that the Truett Hurst Winery on may be a little different from its neighbors.
+Their wines, while they don’t wear the label, are all certified Biodynamic.
+Take a glass of Zin and meander through the garden on the way to a colorful set of chairs down by Dry Creek, where the winery is participating in salmon-habitat-restoration efforts.
+Also sharing the property is VML Winery, which specializes in single-vineyard and barrel-select Russian River Valley Pinot Noir and Chardonnay.

 DaVero Farms and Winery, Healdsburg